 Developmental courses in reading, writing and mathematics include:

-NOTE: Students scoring into two or more college preparatory discipline areas are required to complete College Success (SLS 1101).
+Note: Non-exempt students with placement scores indicating two or more college developmental courses are required to enroll in College Success (SLS 1101).

 State of Florida Rules